-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Chicago Midway Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Chicago Midway Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 Concourse B is very big and cozy.
 I slept in a chair and time flew by. – nt